Die Hard is a Christmas Movie, No Debate

-It started as a novel concept, about a decade ago.
+It started as a novel concept, about a decade and a half ago.
 Is Die Hard, a movie released in the summer of 1988, often designated as an action film first, also a Christmas movie at the same time?

 Of course Die Hard is a Christmas movie, the entire film takes place on Christmas Eve, as its plot centers around the worst office Christmas party imaginable.